 He was a member of the board for the Winnipeg General Hospital starting in 1874, and President of the same starting in 1884, resigning from the board in 1909.
 He served on the Winnipeg City Council in 1876 and 1878.
 In 1881, he served as Chief Commissioner of Census for the Province of Manitoba.
 He was German Consul for Manitoba and the North-West Territories from 1883 to 1909.
 Defeated in the 1888 provincial general election, he was elected to the Provincial Legislature in 1899 and chosen Speaker of the House, the first foreign-born citizen to be so in the British Empire.

-He died at Vancouver, British Columbia on 18 April 1921 and was buried in the St. John’s Cathedral Cemetery in Winnipeg.
+He died at Vancouver, British Columbia on 18 April 1921 and was buried in the St. John’s Cathedral Cemetery beside his third wife.
 His pallbearers were Hugh John Macdonald, Edward Brown, David Young, A. McTavish Campbell, William Pearce, and J. S. Hough.
 He is commemorated by Hespeler Avenue in Winnipeg.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 Obituary [Catherine R. Hespeler], Winnipeg Tribune, 10 June 1920, page 6.